-- POST MEETING NOTE: 6/12/2024: Due to no New Business the Finance Committee did not schedule a Special Meeting on June 18, 2024. - 7.
-Any New Business proper to come before the Committee None.

-IX.
-OLD BUSINESS

-1. Continued discussion regarding the status and possible changes to Capital Improvement Plan (CIP) and Capital Non-Recurring (CNR) Fund based on the American Rescue Act Funding (ARPA) and the process to approve ARPA Projects and expend ARPA Funding.
+- \\POST MEETING NOTE: 6/12/2024\\: Due to no New Business the Finance Committee did not schedule a Special Meeting on June 18, 2024. - Any other Old Business proper to come before the Committee None. - VI.
+OLD BUSINESS - 1.
+Continued discussion regarding the status and possible changes to Capital Improvement Plan (CIP) and Capital Non-Recurring (CNR) Fund based on the American Rescue Act Funding (ARPA) and the process to approve ARPA Projects and expend ARPA Funding.